 The Best Weather Condition for Bass Fishing

 1. Warm Front.
 This condition usually triggers bass to feed on whatever that is available.
 A steady rise in temperature, usually a sign of a brewing storm, can also lead them to bite whatever that is near.
-They move to shallow areas of the waters as well.
+They move to shallow areas of waters as well.
 Hence, anglers have higher chances to catch fish during this time.

 2. Cold Front.
 Bluebirds usually appear after a cold front.
-As such, high pressure is around, and bass basically is still in a phase anglers called is a bad tequila hangover due to the cold front.
-On these days, bass is hard to locate, which makes the activity a little tight.
+As such, high pressure is around, and bass basically is still in a phase anglers called it a bad tequila hangover due to the cold front.
+On such days, the bass is hard to locate, which makes the activity a little tight.
 That said, it is best to wait until the weather has stabilized.
 However, if you’re on holiday and the climate has not changed, try to stick to docks, piles of wood and structure.
 This type of species prefers structure in the first few days of a cold front.
 Downsizing is often the best way to make a strike.

 The Worst Weather Condition for Bass Fishing

 1. Muddy and High Water.
-Although a little rain is often useful for fishing, the combination of heavy rain and runoff can lead to muddy and high water, which are both a bad thing when bass fishing.
+Although a little rain is often useful for fishing, the combination of heavy rain and runoff can lead to muddy and high water, which are both a bad thing for bass fishing.
 Aside from that, after a day or two of a heavy rainstorm, bass fish typically becomes a little less active due to the influx of nutrients.

-On the one hand, fishers can sometimes find success in shallow parts of waters, and clearer pockets as all the rubbish wash off bugs and worms into the water.
+On the one hand, fishers can sometimes find success in shallow parts of waters and clearer pockets, as all the rubbish wash off bugs and worms into the water.
 It attracts bluegill and other baitfish to follow as well.

 2. High Tides.
 High tides are not good weather conditions to do bass fishing.
 The water during these days is high, and the current is too quick making all fish spread out.
 Besides, it is quite dangerous to fish with such weather.
 Thus, it is better not to try bass fishing during these times.